 - The compulsion to pull out one’s hair

-On other hand, the hair loss that is experienced by women who have just given birth is telogen effluvium or simply excessive hair shedding.
+On the other hand, the hair loss experienced by women who have just given birth is telogen effluvium or simply excessive hair shedding.

 It “is when your hair is still growing, but more hairs than usual fall out each day.
 It’s usually temporary and stops on its own,” explained Jeffrey Hurley, MD, a dermatologist at Chester County Hospital.